 After hours of research on hundreds of products, I think the GoTags Personalized Dog Collar is the best dog collar.
 The stitched name and phone number make it easy for people to contact you if your dog is lost, while the reflective design increases visibility.
 It’s also comfortable for your dog.

 Dog collars aren’t complicated – they are essentially a strip of fabric with a buckle.
 This doesn’t mean all collars are equal though, so you need to be careful when choosing.
 Here are some of the most important considerations when looking for a collar:

-It's important to remember that a flat collar shouldn't be used for long walks - especially if your dog pulls.
-Collars don't distribute force across a wide area, which means they can damage the dog's spine and neck - especially if your dog is a puller or runs to the end of a retractable dog leash.
+It’s important to remember that a flat collar shouldn’t be used for walks – especially if your dog pulls.
+Collars don’t distribute force across a wide area, which means they can damage the dog’s spine and neck – especially if your dog is a consistent puller, jerks in a different direction, or runs to the end of a retractable dog leash.
 Harnesses are much safer and more comfortable on longer walks.
-For quick walks, however, a durable and strong collar can be used.

 Collars are essential when your dog is outside, but some experts recommend removing them when the dog is supervised indoors.
 This is because collars can be a potential choke hazard.
 If you don’t want to remove the collar, you may want to consider a breakaway collar for extra safety.

 5 Best Dog Collars in 2023

 Now you know what to look for, here are five of the top-rated dog collars on the market.
 I’ve included several types of collar to suit various breeds and purposes, but each is durable and provides great value for money.